FuckingNode/fuckingnode.github.io/docs/learn/errors.md

 Uncommon, but not impossible.
 We store config files in :fontawesome-brands-windows: APPDATA / :simple-apple: :simple-linux: HOME, or XDG_CONFIG_HOME if the aforementioned doesn't exist.
 If none of these exists, you get this error.

 Check your system's env variables if this happens; if none of these is defined many apps will fail for you, not just this one.

+### No Entity

+`Os__NoEntity`

+Happens when FuckingNode attempts to invoke an entity and doesn't find it.
+In simpler words, if you set your `buildCmd` (for example) to `foobar` and there's no entity in your PATH named "foobar", we're unable to launch it - thus this error happens.

+It's most often caused by either:

+- The entity indeed not existing (perhaps you had a typo).
+- On Windows, `echo 'hi'` or `Write-Output 'hi'` don't exist, `cmd echo 'hi'` or `powershell Write-Output 'hi'`.
+If you want to use Windows shell command you need to explicitly call a shell executable (preferably PowerShell).
+Blame it on Microsoft, not us.

 ## File system category [Fs]